 What is presbyopia?

-Ageing is a natural process and can also affect your vision; when this happens, you will develop presbyopia, a condition where your eye has trouble focusing on objects up close.
-Often misaligned with long-sightedness (hyperopia), presbyopia is different because it's caused when the eye's lens gets less flexible from ageing.
-Not from an irregularity in shape and size of the eye or genetics.
+Ageing is a natural process and can also affect your vision; when this happens, you will develop presbyopia, a condition where your eyes have trouble focusing on objects up close.
+Often misaligned with long-sightedness (hyperopia), presbyopia is different because it's caused when the eye's lens becomes less flexible with age not from an irregularity in shape and size of the eye or genetics.
 Presbyopia can occur alongside myopia, hyperopia and astigmatism.

 Treatment options for presbyopia

 - Reading glasses – prescription reading glasses are an affordable option for those who don't require any additional vision correction.
-Optician recommended reading glasses will ensure that you’ll have the correct lens power to help see things clearly at a nearby distance.
+Optician-recommended reading glasses will ensure that you'll have the correct lens power to help see things clearly up close.

 - Progressive glasses – progressives offer a blended transition between the prescription strengths, often the top of the lens features correction for distance, with a gradual change in prescription moving down the lens to aid in the focus of objects up close.